WhoIsJack/DySTrack/README.md

 ## Asking for help or contributing to DySTrack

-*Disclaimer:* We currently cannot guarantee any level of support whatsoever and retain full discretion to close Issues or reject Pull Requests for any reason.
-Nevertheless, we do aspire to be helpful and responsive to the extent our limited resources permit.

 We welcome Issues and Pull Requests that:

 - Report or fix a bug or other problem